 Today, The Coaching Fellowship provides 150+ pro-bono executive coaching places per year for young emerging female leaders who are positively impacting the world of tomorrow.

 We are proud to have already served more than 400 women.
 Thousands of women of impact apply for The Coaching Fellowship every year representing exactly 83 countries.
 Our fellowship community is made up of nonprofit leaders, impact entrepreneurs, activists, rocket scientists, artists and more – all women leaders of impact dedicating their lives to building the world of tomorrow today.

 The Coaching Fellowship would be not possible without the love and support of scores of internationally based coaches, giving back their time to bring forward a trailblazing new generation of global women leaders of impact.

 The Coaching Fellowship nurtures and brings together the world’s most extraordinary young women leaders of impact.

 We believe through the combination of coaching and fellowship; young women leaders will at a crucial point in their career manifest the change they want to be, and see in the world – faster and at an exponentially greater scale.

 Together, we are bringing forward a new generation of women leaders building the world of tomorrow today.

 Jane is obsessed with accelerating social change at the intersection of human performance and connection.
 Her expertise span two decades of building and empowering global communities at scale including eBay, Sothebys and Mozilla.
 Jane is a CPCC Executive Coach, and leadership expert focusing on women of impact.
 Jane is a board member Semester at Sea and advises numerous impact organizations.
 Jane is also the co-founder of the non-profit Mentor For Good.

-Nan is driven by creating meaningful connections in people's lives.
+Nan is passionate about creating opportunities for people to reach their greater potential.
 Her experience includes connecting students with new cultures, building public-private partnerships, and developing product and service solutions.
 She is one of the founding Coaching Fellows in Spring 2014.
 Nan is responsible for growing the Fellowship’s scope and scale of impact as the Chief Catalyst Officer.